 Cucumis sativus (63 days) Open-pollinated.
-Dr. Henry Munger’s classic cucumber for the ages, long the leading slicing variety in the Northeast, still sells nearly 5,000 packets per year for us though it is offered by just about every seed purveyor on the planet.
+Dr. Henry Munger’s classic cucumber for the ages, long the leading slicing variety in the Northeast.
+We still sell nearly 4,000 packets per year, making it our top-selling cuke!
 Dark green 8–8½" fruits show good uniformity.
-Vines vigorous throughout season.
-Tolerant to CMV, DM, PM, resistant to scab. ②
+Vines vigorous throughout the season.
+Resistant to to CMV, DM, PM, and scab. ②④⑥

 1312 Marketmore 76